shinado/shinado.github.io/_posts/2020-01-20-release-note-2.7.8.md

 # Release note 2.7.8

+This tutorial is also available in our official youtube channel.
+[Tap here to view](https://www.youtube.com/watch?v=-L8Uj3i3tDU)

+&nbsp;
 In our recent release, we improved directory mode with image/video thumbnails.
 When you use 'cd' and switch to a directory, images/videos will be displayed as thumbnails.
 If you are new to 'cd', simply type 'cd' and enter.
 After accept premissions, you'll be in directory mode, like this:

 ![](/assets/update_278_1.jpg)